Synthetics Test Settings

 - Display of traceroute results on the Path View tab.

-• Puppeteer script: A textbox that, by default, contains an example Puppeteer script that you can use to experiment with transaction tests.
+• Puppeteer script: A textbox that, by default, contains an example Puppeteer script that you can use to experiment with Transaction tests.
 To create a test, overwrite the example script with a script that executes the steps that you'd like to test (see About Transaction Test Scripts).

 Notes: